Thursday

 Two, as someone who is significantly overweight myself, it would be hypocritical to say the least.

-It does astound me though when people who are hardly a picture of health choose to advise or pass comment on other people’s habits.
+It does astound me though when people who are hardly a picture of health themselves choose to advise or pass comment on other people’s habits.

 Yesterday, for example, there was a story on the BBC News website in which Cornwall Council’s Marc Neeld said quitting smoking was "the best thing" a person could do for their health.